 Prior to that, Will was Director of the Tate Gallery for 7 years, where he was responsible for Tate Online – the UK’s most popular art website which has won numerous awards including a Bafta and a Webby.
 He was responsible for the Tate Etc magazine and during his time in the role, set up a TV production unit, making arts programmes for Channel 4 and ITV, and finalised a movie deal with Aardman Animation shortly before leaving.

-In 2009, he wrote and performed a sell-out one-man comedy show about modern art at the Edinburgh Festival.
+In 2009, Will wrote and starred in sell-out comedy show on modern art, ‘Double Art History’, at the Edinburgh Fringe, which received widespread praise.